Life insurance should change as your life changes. Learn when, how, and why to adjust your coverage.

 What will happen to your fur baby if you pass unexpectedly?

 Your sister might love your puppy, but she might not be in a financial place to cover your dog’s costs.
 Taking in your dog could mean moving to a pet-friendly apartment and paying for food and vet costs.
-A modest insurance policy will help your pet’s new caretaker cover those expenses if you pass.
+If your beneficiary is willing to take in your pet, a modest insurance policy will help your pet’s new caretaker cover those expenses if you pass.

 When to “Ladder Down” Your Life Insurance